The artist is conscious of something beside the mere physical in every object in nature.

 He feels its expression, he sympathizes with its character, he is impressed with its language;

 his heart, mind, and soul are stirred in its contemplation.
 Albert Sands Southworth

-The landscape came before the camera.
-I am a lifelong student of nature and wilderness, and my beliefs were shaped by the words of John Muir, Aldo Leopold, and Wallace Stegner long before I considered photography or its role as a fine art.
-Nature and Wilderness mean significantly more to me than mere locations in which to make my photographs - these landscapes are integral to my creativity and soul.
+Nature and landscape came before the camera.
+As a lifelong student of nature and wilderness, my beliefs were shaped early in life by the words of John Muir, Aldo Leopold, and Wallace Stegner long before I ever considered making a life with photography.
+I'm a naturalist first and artist second and wildness is significantly more meaningful to me than a beautiful place to make photographs; it is integral to my being and creativity.

-The intimate and overlooked are the focus of my work.
-I am compelled to photograph texture, line, and form; the organic and the unnatural; and the unusual and ephemeral.
-My artistic goals lie not in representing superficial beauty, but rather in portraying my personal communion with the land and the rare but transcendental moments and stories it has shared with me.
+The intimate and unheralded is the focus of my work.
+I am compelled by natural light and design; by texture and form; by the organic and the unnatural; by the unusual and the ephemeral.
+My goal is to portray my personal communion with the land and its flora and the unique and transcendental moments they have shared with me.

 I work with both a high resolution Nikon DSLR system and Chamonix view cameras with film.